Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Evaluation of CARE via User Studies

 \subsection{Measure and Evaluation}

-We perform quantitative analyses on counselors' use of suggested counseling strategies when they interact with seekers, and qualitative analyses on the participants' feedback on what they liked and disliked about each session.
-To deeply understand the participant's perceptions of \texttt{CARE}, we designed a post-task, anonymous questionnaire (Table \ref{tab:questionnaire} in Appendix), and also conduct a semi-structured interview.
-The questionnaire does not ask for any personal user identifiers to allow participants to freely disagree/ agree to the use of \texttt{CARE} and leave their opinions and comments.
+We perform quantitative analyses on counselors' use of suggested counseling strategies when they interact with seekers, and qualitative analyses on the participants' feedback on what they like and dislike about each session.
+We understand the participants' perceptions of \texttt{CARE} by administering a post-task, anonymous questionnaire (Table \ref{tab:questionnaire} in Appendix), and also conducting a semi-structured interview.
+The questionnaire does not ask for any personal user identifiers to allow participants to freely disagree/ agree to the use of \texttt{CARE} and leave their unbiased opinions and comments.
 The questionnaire contains a mixture of Likert scales, checkboxes, and an open-ended response textbox, depending on the nature of the question.
 The participants complete the questionnaire during the session and may opt to unmute and ask questions whenever the questionnaire is unclear to them.
-As for the semi-structured interview, we prepare a list of questions and asked follow-up questions whenever we identify a potential theme.
+In the semi-structured interview, we prepare a list of questions\footnote{Provided in Section~\ref{sec:script-interview}.} and ask follow-up questions upon detecting a potential theme.
+Afterward, the research team inductively develops a codebook and codes all interview transcriptions and questionnaire responses to the open-ended questions.